cfe-lab/CFEIntact/docs/io.md

 ## --- `blast.csv` ---

-This file contains output from BLASTN software.
+This file contains output from [BLAST](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html) software.
 It is produced conditionally.

 Here is an example of the contents of the `blast.csv` file: